kiwijuice56/sand-slide/README.md

 The project was initialized using a GDExtension template, [GDSummator.](https://github.com/paddy-exe/GDExtensionSummator).

 The simulation logic is implemented in C++ as a GDextension (in `extension`) that gets compiled into a binary file (in `game\bin`).
-The user interface was created in a Godot 4.0.3 project (in `game`).
+The user interface was created in a Godot 4.2.beta project (in `game`).

 ## Set Up
 1. Clone the sand-slide repository
 2. In a command prompt, navigate to the `godot-cpp` folder and run `scons` (add `target=template_release` for exported projects, or `platform=...` for other devices).
 You only need to do this the first time you initialize the repository.
-Note that the `MD` flag in `godot-cpp\tools\targets.py` will prevent the game from running on Windows devices without Visual Studio installed.
-You can change all instances of `MD` to `MT` to fix this.
-If you recieve an `Access Denied` error, make sure that the project is not open in another window while compiling.
 3. You are now ready to make changes to the project!

 ## Compiling Changes